feral-dot-io/protoc-gen-elmer/README.md

 ### Trade-offs, downsides, and limitations

 - Protobuf enums are open, Elm wants them to be closed.
 Fundamental to Protobuf's opinions on API extensibility.
 - Protobuf oneofs may be nil.

-- Ident mapping: _this section is no longer valid as naming changes_
-    - Compared to Go's codegen, the name mapper is more complex but is closer to what you'd write naturally in Elm.
-    - Proto makes nested namespaces easier.
-This can make choosing how to build Elm names harder difficult which, in comparison, is flat.
-When flattening you may end up with name collisions which then get suffixed with a `_` in Elm.
-Name collisions should be avoided at all costs as they make reading the Elm code difficult and ambiguous.
-        - Ideally you would avoid nesting in your `.proto` and the resulting codegen looks natural.
-        - Try `qualify=t` first to qualify your identifiers.
-        - Try `separator=_` next to replace proto ns dots with underscores.
-        - If you get _any_ name collisions or this isn't possible then the next best thing is to make it look more obvious that you're dealing with an external namespace.
-Set `collision=_` and naming collisions get suffixed with an underscore.
-This should resolve all naming collisions.
-If not: BUG!
-        - Finally, for the ultimate in avoiding naming collisions change the separator to a unicode character that looks like a dot.
-For example `ꓸ` https://www.compart.com/en/unicode/U+A4F8 You'll then have a one-to-one mapping on IDs.
-This is a crazy idea and best avoided.
-    - Enum options are expected to be short with a high potential of overlapping names.
-So these are suffixed with their enum type by default.
-TODO option is `variant_suffix`

 ### Ecosystem